pdidev/pdi/docs/Specification_tree_ref.md

 |`".*"` (*optional*)| *anything* |

-* the `data` and `metadata` sections specify the type of the data in buffers exposed by the application; for `metadata`, PDI keeps a copy while it only keeps references for `data`,
+* the `data` and `metadata` sections specify the type of the data in buffers exposed by the application; for `metadata`, %PDI keeps a copy while it only keeps references for `data`,
 * the `plugin` section specifies the list of plugins to load and their configuration,